dotnet/csharplang/proposals/extensions.md

 extension member lookup will find the `int` property and stop there.

 For context see [extension method invocation rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#11783-extension-method-invocations).

+### More specific extension member

+TL;DR: As part of extension member lookup, extension invocations and overload resolution, we consider that "more specific" extension members "hide" "less specific" extension members.

+If `X` extends `C` and `Y` extends `D`, a member `X.I` is considered more specific than a member `Y.I`
+when:
+- `D` is a base type of `C`, or
+- `D` is an interface implemented by `C`.

 ### 12.6.4 Overload resolution